 Bradman’s averarage isn’t sacred because it’s a number we memorise growing up and aspire to, but because there is a possibility that no one will eclipse it.
 If someone was to reach or surpass Bradman’s numbers, one should applaud them, though the attitude shown by stats gate-keepers suggests they’d rather this happen when they are buried six feet under.

 Cricket numbers are already skewed by eras, climate, pitch conditions, ground dimensions and playing opposition.
 We don’t see golf tragics take a -15 at Pebble Beach and put it against a -15 at a comparatively tougher Augusta National.
 Those with any knowledge know how skewed the numbers can be, and people selecting cricket teams are paid good money to balance and debate one score’s significance over another, because they know how stats don’t tell the whole story.

 The idea that Mali and Rwanda’s records don’t count because they include two relative newcomers, and the people carrying this attitude, only stunt the growth of the game.
 This mentality hinders any chance to break down the stereotypes of the game being upper class to those unfortunate to start from the outside of cricket’s exclusive Full Member club looking in.
 To think that stats are pure, absolute markers of one team or player’s ability over another, is flawed and foolish.

+Every country should have the right to play international cricket.
 Let’s call upon those stuck in the cricketing hegemony to embrace a more diverse and inclusive game, complete with records that reflect the same.
-Every country should have the right to play international cricket.
-No one cares about record books of personal sentiment, and those records are rubbish when they can’t tell a complete story anyway.
+No one cares about record books for personal sentiment, and those records are rubbish when they can’t tell a complete story anyway.